JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 Toshiyuki Imamura visited the 7th JLESC workshop in UIUC Urbana and will visit the 8th JLESC workshop in Barcelona.
 He visited Juelich after ISC to talk about KNL usage.
-PMAA2018 conference at Zurich and organized a minisymposium titled 'Performance benchmark of standard eigensolver on KNL systems'
+Organized a minisymposium titled 'Performance benchmark of standard eigensolver on KNL systems', at the PMAA2018 conference, Zurich.

 ## Impact and publications